Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Tokens.md

 ### For raw tokens

-You can refer to the *OUDSTokensRaw* documentation or [get it online](https://ios.unified-design-system.orange.com/documentation/oudstokensraw/)
+You can refer to the *OUDSTokensRaw* documentation or [get it online](https://ios.unified-design-system.orange.com/documentation/oudstokensraw/).
+[The wiki provides details](https://github.com/Orange-OpenSource/ouds-ios/wiki/0-%E2%80%90-How-to-update-tokens) also.

 ### For semantic tokens

-You can refer to the *OUDSTokensSemantic* documentation or [get it online](https://ios.unified-design-system.orange.com/documentation/oudstokenssemantic/
+You can refer to the *OUDSTokensSemantic* documentation or [get it online](https://ios.unified-design-system.orange.com/documentation/oudstokenssemantic/).
+[The wiki provides details](https://github.com/Orange-OpenSource/ouds-ios/wiki/0-%E2%80%90-How-to-update-tokens) also.